 Cai is the Civil Court Coordinator for NYPI’s Community and Civil Court Diversion program.
 As a case manager, he works with the courts to help parties resolve cases on their own terms.
 He was first certified as a mediator in 2015 and since then has mediated a variety of conflict types, including small claims court, divorce, and citizen-police cases.
 Cai graduated from Cardozo School of Law with JD and an Advanced Certificate in Dispute Resolution.
 During law school, he worked with Cardozo’s Mediation Clinic and Divorce Mediation Clinic.
 He has conducted research and written on the interplay of mediation and technology, and believes strongly that emerging technologies can support parties in navigating conflict.

-Carol Lieb Himes is the Program Manager for the Special Education, Early Intervention, Family Care, and ACCES-VR Mediation Programs.
-The Special Education, Early Intervention and ACCES-VR programs provide mediations to resolve disputes between individuals with disabilities, parents of children with disabilities, and service-providing agencies, including the NYC DOE and Department of Health.
-The Family Care Mediation Program is being developed to provide conflict resolution services for interpersonal disputes between participants in the foster care system.
+Carol Lieb Himes is the Senior Manager of Family Programs.
+She supervises family-related mediations, including those for the Special Education, Early Intervention, ACCES-VR, Co-Parenting, Surrogate’s Court, and Family Care programs.
 Carol also enjoys mentoring new program mediators.
 In the past, Carol practiced law in several areas and is very happy to have found her work in mediation.
 Carol is a member of the New York State bar.

 Chris Daly is an attorney, state-certified trainer, mediator, conflict coach & circle keeper.
 She loves teaching the craft of mediation, and she oversees the growth and development of New York Peace Institute’s certified mediators from the start of their training throughout their time on NYPI’s roster of neutrals.
 Chris leads the Basic Mediation Training and manages our competitive Apprenticeship Program, an education program for aspiring conflict resolution professionals.
 Prior to joining New York Peace Institute, Chris was a domestic violence prosecutor for 10 years at the District Attorney’s Office in Bronx County managing a caseload ranging from harassment to homicide cases from investigation to trial.
 She was also a public high school teacher in Texas.
 Chris has a master’s degree in education from Harvard University and a law degree from Boston College.
 She first learned about mediation and restorative practices in 1998 as a Rotary Ambassadorial Scholar in New Zealand, Australia, and Fiji, where she promoted cross-cultural understanding and earned a degree from the University of Waikato.
 Chris is a Leader on the Horizon at Safe Horizon, supporting the mission of empowering victims and survivors to find safety, support, connection and hope.
 She is also a past Director at the Association for Conflict Resolution’s Greater New York Chapter (ACR-GNY).
 Chris is dedicated to identifying innovative approaches to bringing people together so they can manage disagreements creatively and constructively.